Grab a Guinness and let’s explore a traditional Irish potato dish—colcannon potatoes.

 What Are Colcannon Potatoes?

 It’s a traditional dish made of mashed potatoes and cabbage.
 It’s flavored with salt, pepper and butter, with occasional additions of bacon, kale, milk, cream, onion, spinach and/or vinegar, to name a few.
 The dish is served warm as the main dish for breakfast, or as a side for ham or “cold salt meat,” as mentioned in the 1847 cookbook, Mrs. Crowen’s American Lady’s Cookery Book.
+We serve ours with a ham-and-egg casserole or as a side dish on St. Patrick’s Day.

-The Odd History of This Dish
+The Odd History of the Dish:

 In Ireland, colcannon potatoes were traditionally associated with Halloween celebrations and used for the purposes of “marriage divination.”
 The Oxford Companion to Food by Alan Davidson can help fully explain: